concur/developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

   * Partner will obtain final approved spend data throughout the day and post it to the ERP instead of waiting for the file-based interval to occur once per day.
 * Payment Confirmation:
   * ERP partners have the ability to post a payment status of reports into SAP Concur solutions (Expense only at this time).
+  *	Expense Pay customers who use FIS only reimburse reports that have been successfully posted into their ERP.
+Conversely, reports processed using the SAE/extract file process have reimbursements sent to the bank independent of the customer’s financial posting.

 ## <a name="new"></a>New SAP Concur Customers

-We expect all new SAP Concur customers will use FIS data instead of extract files (*Life Science customers probably will need the Attendee Detail extract file created until an API is released for Attendee transactions*).
+We expect all new SAP Concur customers will use FIS data instead of extract files (*Life Science customers probably will need the Attendee Detail extract file created as an informational extract until an API is released for Attendee transactions*).

 ## <a name="existing"></a>Existing SAP Concur Customers

-Existing customers likely have integrations in place based on SAP Concur extracts.
-The partner and the customer will determine if FIS data can replace all of the customer's integrations.
-For example, customers may use the extract file content for import into their ERP and into analytical databases.
+All of the integrations where a customer uses the extract files as the source must be identified.
+Then, determine if FIS data can replace all of the customer's extract file integrations.
+We expect most customers use the extract only for journal entries.
+FIS is a replacement for that purpose.
+Some customers may use the extract for analytical databases.
+In this case, you may need extracts in addition to FIS.

 By default, SAP Concur extract files are disabled when FIS is enabled.

+* Reports configured for the FIS flow will not be included in the traditional accounting extract.
+*	Reports NOT enabled for FIS flow will continue to be included in the SAE.

+See the [Customer Planning](#planning) section for more information.

-The partner and the customer will determine if they need any extracts created in addition to enabling FIS:
+You will determine if any informational extracts need to be created in addition to enabling FIS, such as:

 * Standard Accounting Extract (SAE)
   * FIS will replace the need to use the SAE for journal entries.
   * Does the customer use the SAE for any analytical requirements?
 If yes, then you will review the FIS data to determine if it can be used instead of the SAE.
 * Payment Request Accounting Extract (PRAE) - same as above.
 * Attendee Details Extract
   * Used for compliance reporting purposes.
-This file can still be created even if FIS is used.
-  * You will submit a case for this file to be continued as an "informational extract."
-We will need to setup this informational extract based on the customer's request.
 * Expense Pay Confirmation Extract
+  * Informational extracts should not be used for financial integration purposes.
+They lack the level of control to eliminate duplicates.
+You should rely on a single source of truth for your posting information: either SAE or FIS posting documents.

+The partner will submit a case for any of the above files to be continued as an informational extract.
+SAP Concur will need to setup the informational extract based on the customer's request.

-## <a name="tips"></a>Configuration Tips
+## <a name="enable"></a>FIS Enablement

 Product Configuration is required to ensure reports route properly through FIS instead of Extract process:

-* FI Service is enabled at the Expense group level.
+* FI Service is enabled at the Expense group level and at the Invoice workflow level.
+This is done by an SAP Concur consultant.
 * This value is copied down to the Report Header as a hidden field.
-* The “enabled” value at the Report Header will not change even as the feature may be toggled on/off.
+The “enabled” value at the Report Header will not change even as the feature may be toggled on/off.
 * This ensures no cross pollination – inclusion of a report in both posting document and extract.

  Any report or invoice created after enablement will flow through to FIS.
 Existing reports or invoices with a Create Date prior to enablement will continue to flow through the extract file process.
-Existing customers need to manage the in-flight reports and invoices but your team needs to raise this topic to ensure everyone is in agreement.
-Does the customer prefer a parallel process of their existing, file-based process plus the FIS process?
-Or will the customer want to process all reports and invoices prior to enabling FIS?
-The latter option will require prohibiting users from creating a new report or invoice until all existing reports and invoices are processed and FIS is enabled.

-## <a name="extracts"></a>Accounting Extracts

-*	Reports configured for the FIS flow will not be included in the traditional accounting extract.
-*	Reports NOT enabled for FIS flow will continue to be included in the SAE.
-*	Informational extracts are always available and typically managed by Implementation and Support services.
-*	Informational extracts are not intended for financial integration purposes.
-  *	They lack the level of control to eliminate duplicates or missing data.
-	* You should rely on a single source of truth for your posting information: either SAE or FIS posting documents.
-  *	Informational extracts supplement the SAE or FIS posting documents (Attendee, VAT, Expense Pay).
-  *	Output is based on new transactions since last run and reports in p_paid status.

 ## <a name="expense-pay"></a>Expense Pay